mlazarovits/BayesianClustering/README.md

 ### Plotting
 - to add a new histogram to the skims, need to declare it in BaseSkimmer and push it back to the vector in ctor
 	- fill histogram in the derived object skimmer
+#### Condor
+- the skimmer can be run on condor (on the LPC) with the following steps:
+	- `python2 condor/generateSubmission.py` generates the submission script for condor
+		- needs to be run in python2 because on the LPC in CMSSW_10_X_X PyROOT is not available in python3

 ### References and Acknowledgements
 - [Bayesian Hierarchical Clustering](https://www2.stat.duke.edu/~kheller/bhcnew.pdf)